awesome-buddhism/.github/profile/README.md

 - Where to find data for your own altruistic-projects ? ❤️‍🔥
 - Who's the right interlocutor for you to exchange and boost innovative ideas ? 🤝

----

 ## 🛠️ Awesome lists

 ### [Awesome Buddhist Projects](https://github.com/awesome-buddhism/awesome-buddhist-projects)
-List of existing tech-buddhist projects

----

 ## 🧘‍♂️ Community and Support

 - **Contact Us:** For any questions or suggestions, reach out at [email@example.com](mailto:email@example.com).

----

-## 🌱 Stay Mindful, Stay Connected
+### 🌱 Stay Mindful, Stay Connected

 Thank you for being a part of the Buddhist Tech Community.
 Together, we can build technology that nurtures mindfulness and compassion.